JaishyamRB/Deep-Reinforcement-Learning-Nano-Degree-Project-2-Reacher/Report.md

 The DDPG algorithm is implemented in the [Solution.ipynb](Solution.ipynb) file.
 Learning of continuous actions requires an actor (`Actor` class) and a critic (`Critic` class) model.
 The actor model learns to predict an action vector while the critic model learns Q values for state-action pairs.
+The critic models servers as a baseline for the actor model to act upon.
 DDPG uses experience replay (`Replay` class) to sample batches of uncorrelated experiences to train on.
 It also distinguishes between local and target models for both actor and critic, similar to fixed Q-targets and double DQN technique.
-Online models are updated by minimizing loses while target models are updated through soft update, i.e. local model parameters values are partially transferred to target models.
+Local models are updated by minimizing loses while target models are updated through soft update, i.e. local model parameters values are partially transferred to target models.
 This helps to avoid overestimation of Q-values and makes the training more stable.